 gag cartoonists of the 1940s and 1950s, is born in Alaska.
 Partch studied under Rico LeBrun

-at Choiuinard Art Institute before joining the Disney Studios in 1938 as a story man for 4 years.
-(His unusual
+at Choiuinard Art Institute before joining the Disney Studios in 1938 as a story man/assistant animator for 4 years.

-style and surreal humor made his cartoons distinctive and eye-catching.)
+sold one to Collier's and never looked back.
+His unusual style and surreal humor made his cartoons distinctive,

 "Your attention please.
 The Disneyland Limited now arriving from a trip around Walt Disney's

 Magic Kingdom.
 Passengers will stand by to board." -Jack Wagner

 Disney announces future plans for the overhaul of Disneyland's sister park, California Adventure.
 Over the next several years new themeing, attractions, restaurants, and shops will be added.
 The plans also include a new 12-acre area called Cars Land.

 Disney's feature film Fun and Fancy Free is released in Brazil.

 During a ceremony at Disney’s Hollywood Studios, Vanessa Rosas and